euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/02Preparation/WorkspaceONE_Android_IntegrationPreparation.md

 6. Make a note of the Destination Folder so that the APK file can be located after.

-7. Select a build variant, debug is fine.
+7. Select the release build variant.

+    If you select debug, the app might be flagged as a test-only build and cause installation by Hub to fail.

 8. Select Signature Version V2 (Full APK Signature).